fractalysid/SkyMoG/SkyMoG.md

 ## Finalization
 These tools has to be launched though MO, so you must add them as executable.
 This is done by right-clicking the files (you find in the *Data* tab) and selecting *Add as Executable*

-1. For FNIS (and related mods) : tools/GenerateFNIS_for_Users/*GenerateFNISforUsers.exe*
+1. FNIS (and related mods) : tools/GenerateFNIS_for_Users/*GenerateFNISforUsers.exe*
+2. LOOT
-2. Dual Sheat Redux : SkyProcPatchers/DualSheatReduxPatch/Dual Sheat Redux Patch.jar
+3. Dual Sheat Redux : SkyProcPatchers/DualSheatReduxPatch/Dual Sheat Redux Patch.jar
-3. ASIS : SkyProcPatchers/ASIS/ASIS.jar
+4. ASIS : SkyProcPatchers/ASIS/ASIS.jar

 ## INI Settings
 **Skyrim.ini**